OpenPecha/tibetan-fonts/scripts/coverage_report/README.md

 - `font_error`: the font face could not be loaded.
 - `shape_error`: HarfBuzz failed on the probe.

 The floating bottom-vowel check is a first-pass geometry heuristic: when a stack has a bottom vowel such as U+0F71 or U+0F74, late mark glyphs are expected to sit near the lower part of the stack.
-If their ink stays around the middle or inside the preceding stack glyph, the row is flagged with `floating_bottom_vowel`.
+If their ink stays around the middle or too far inside the preceding stack glyph, the row is flagged with `floating_bottom_vowel`.

-The horizontal below-mark check flags cases where U+0F37 is emitted as a separate glyph but lies mostly outside the horizontal span of the base stack.
+The horizontal below-mark check flags cases where U+0F35 or U+0F37 is emitted as a separate glyph but lies mostly outside the horizontal span of the base stack.
 The row is flagged with `mark_horizontal_misalignment`.

-The top mark overlap check flags cases such as U+0F7A plus U+0F7E where a separately emitted top mark overlaps the preceding composite glyph instead of sitting above it.
+The top mark overlap check flags cases such as U+0F7A plus U+0F7E where a separately emitted top mark overlaps the preceding composite glyph instead of sitting above it, including cases where a top vowel is swallowed by an earlier body glyph.
 The row is flagged with `top_mark_overlap`.

+The top mark horizontal misalignment check flags trailing top-mark clusters that are mostly detached to the left or right of the base stack.
+The row is flagged with `top_mark_horizontal_misalignment`.

 The top diacritic collision check flags repeated top marks, such as multiple U+0F83 signs, when the resulting glyph boxes are identical and therefore pile up in the same position.
 The row is flagged with `top_diacritic_collision`.

+The subscript horizontal misalignment check catches cases where a separate subscript layer, even in a single-subscript stack, is mostly detached to the left or right of the previous stack component.
+The row is flagged with `subscript_horizontal_misalignment`.

 The subscript containment check targets shallower stacks where a final subscript glyph is emitted separately but sits entirely inside the previous stack component.
 The row is flagged with `subscript_containment`.